Field Guide to Online Political Conversations

 View all of our work

-Drawing from research on social psychology and social media behaviour, this report outlines seven techniques for better online political conversations:
+Canadians can help make these online conversations more constructive and more civil.
+Drawing from research on social psychology and social media behaviour, this report outlines seven techniques for better political conversations online:

 1. Lead by example: Being civil can cause others in a conversation to follow your lead.